gadinarayan/aiagents/README.md

-This repo has details of my experiments with
+This repo has details of my experiments with GenAI and AI Agents

-AI Agents
-GenAI
-Spark
+- using GenAI with timeseries data